• Skip to primary navigation

 Today I'm sharing a gluten-free quiche recipe that you can dress up any way you like.
 It starts with my flaky gluten-free pie crust made with oat flour.
 I developed this pie crust recipe for my cookbook Alternative Baker and it's still my go-to!

-The tender leeks add savory notes, while delicate spinach leaves meld together with the custard.
-Gooey melted cheese adds umami, and the whole thing is encased in a buttery, flaky, gluten-free quiche crust.
+Here, tender leeks add savory notes, while delicate spinach leaves meld together with the custard.
+Gooey melted cheese adds umami, and the whole thing is encased in a buttery, flaky crust.

 slice of spinach and cheese quiche, side angle